merchantsedition/merchantsedition/README.md

 - Compatibility with almost all PrestaShop 1.6 themes and modules.

-## Supporters
+## Development Strategy

 **Merchant’s Edition** is commited to being free and open source.
-You can [view our current list of supporters](https://github.com/merchantsedition/merchantsedition/blob/1.9.x/SUPPORTERS.md) which will be shipped with all Merchant’s Edition versions moving forward.

-## Release Strategy
+This is considered to be key for success.

+**Merchant’s Edition** is pretty matured already, this allows to advance in small, rapid steps.

+**Merchant’s Edition** accepts contributions in form of patches, pull requests, by email, via the bug tracker, whatever is convenient for you.

 **Merchant’s Edition** schedules for about a monthly release.
+Goal for each release is [**Zero Known Bugs**](https://github.com/merchantsedition/merchantsedition/issues?q=is%3Aissue+is%3Aopen+label%3ABug).

 ## Roadmap

 **Merchant’s Edition** is not so keen on long term plans.
-Software is pretty matured already, this allows to advance in small, rapid steps.

-Nevertheless, goal for each release is [**Zero Known Bugs**](https://github.com/merchantsedition/merchantsedition/issues?q=is%3Aissue+is%3Aopen+label%3ABug).

 ### 1. Core Updater